W3-Total-Cache and Serving Static Content from a Cookieless Subdomain on Shared Hosting (any shared hosting)

-That title’s a mouthful, and its just gibberish to most people.
-But if you’re a WordPress blog owner or web developer and, like me, you’ve searched hours and hours for the right caching plugin, read countless reviews, went through countless, frustrating iterations of testing and reconfiguring, AND read numerous posts on speeding up your blog that led to this mysterious thing called the “cookieless subdomain”, AND you need to set it up on what sometimes seems like the most complicated and hated hosting plan available – Godaddy shared/web hosting – then this is the page for you.
+That title’s just gibberish to most people.
+But if you’re a WordPress blog owner or web developer and, like me, you’ve searched hours and hours for the right caching plugin, read countless reviews, went through countless, frustrating iterations of testing and reconfiguring, and read numerous posts on speeding up your blog that led to this mysterious thing called the “cookieless subdomain”, and you need to set it up on shared/web hosting – then this is the page for you.
 Bookmark it, read it, and if you want to devote a couple hours to making your website significantly faster, print it and get to work.

 Tip!
 The print service we use will allow you to generate a printer-friendly version that you can use as a checklist.
 You can even delete paragraphs and print only what you need.